 Lauren participated in the 2019 cohort of Charity Entrepreneurship and currently serves as a mentor for WANBAM.

 Before working on AAC, Jamie was a researcher for Sentience Institute, where he still works part-time and hosts a podcast.

-He has a given over 60 one-to-one careers advice calls and given talks at numerous events from America to Asia, including Effective Altruism Global x, International Conference on Animal Rights in Europe, and Conference on Animal Rights in Europe.
+He has a given over 60 one-to-one careers advice calls and given talks at numerous events from America to Asia, including Effective Altruism Global x, International Conference on Animal Rights, and Conference on Animal Rights in Europe.